Driver training

 Audits and reviews

-Driver Training Investigations and Compliance (DTIC) audits schools shortly after their first year of business.
+Driver training investigations and compliance (DTIC) audits schools shortly after their first year of business.
 Audits then occur at a frequency determined by the outcomes of previous audits, but can be triggered by complaints of non-compliance.
+Audits can result in sanctions if you are found to be non-compliant with all rules and regulations.

 Driver Training Industry Support (DTIS) reviews course curriculum, school records and student records.
 Reviews generally occur every 1-3 years and can last between 2-10 days depending on the size of the school and the level of support the school needs.
 Schools may be required to change curriculum and course delivery.
 DTIS gives typically provides 5 days’ notice and works with the school to prepare.